marceltheshell/e_commerce_api/README.md

 <interval> the string "day", "week" or "month", ex: "week"
 Note: each argument be separated by a space and should not be enclosed in parentheses, ex: rake query:products_sold_csv 2011-02-22 2011-03-22 "week"

-* API endpoints
+## API endpoints
-** There are two endpoints:
+### There are two endpoints:
-GET '/product'
+#### GET '/product'
-GET '/customer/:id/orders'
+#### GET '/customer/:id/orders'

-** GET '/product' accepts two query params: date and interval
+### GET '/product' accepts two query params: date and interval.
-*** date should be two dates formatted Y-M-D separated by a semicolon, ex: 2011-02-22;2011-03-22.
+Date should be two dates formatted Y-M-D separated by a semicolon, ex: 2011-02-22;2011-03-22.
 The earlier date should come first while the later date should come second.
 This will determine the range of dates in which the data will be returned.
-*** interval should be the string "day", "week" or "month" It will determine whether the quantitiy of products sold will be returned as by day, week, or month
+Interval should be the string "day", "week" or "month".
+It will determine whether the quantitiy of products sold will be returned as by day, week, or month

-*** Examples
+### Examples
 http://localhost:3000/api/product?start_date=2018-03-08&end_date=2018-03-08&interval=day

-** GET '/customer/:id/orders'
+### GET '/customer/:id/orders'
 No query params will be accepted.
 The URL param ":id" should be the customer_id (type:UUID) and will return all of the orders which belong to that customer.

-* A few conscious choices:
+## A few conscious choices:
 I replaced the active_record ids with UUIDs to reduce the likleyhood of eventual duplication

 In ProductsSoldByIntervalSerializer, the by_week and by_month methods are using nested loop structures which are costly in terms of Auxiliary Time used, O(N^2).
 Ideally I would like to refactor those methods to something with a maximum auxiliary time of O(N).